Do You Have What It Takes to Start a Business?

 - Most of all, the challenge of building something meaningful that brings you purpose

-A business done right also allows you to build equity and inherent value beyond the revenue that the business generates.
+A business done right also allows you to build equity and inherent value beyond the revenue the business generates.

 Okay.
-But Can I Do it?
+But Can I Do It?

 You want to be honest with yourself when answering this question, but you also don’t want to let past behaviors or limiting beliefs confine your aspirations.
 Scientists and researchers have demonstrated again and again that your past behaviors do not limit you.
-No matter how badly you’ve done in the past in life or in business, change is always possible.
-Organizational psychologist Dr. Benjamin Hardy says,
+No matter how badly you’ve done in the past in life, or in business, change is always possible.

-The whole notion of “finding your calling” has led people to having fixed views of themselves.
+“The whole notion of ‘finding your calling’ has led people to having fixed views of themselves.

 There isn’t just one thing you were born to do.

 You can expand and grow in countless ways.
 Especially after you learn the process of learning.
-You can take all of your experience becoming great at something, and quickly become proficient at something else.
+You can take all of your experience becoming great at something, and quickly become proficient at something else.”

 (source: How To Change Your Life In 30 Days | by Benjamin Hardy, PhD | Medium)

 Beliefs and formulas on their own can never guarantee success.
-What is certain, though, is that a belief in yourself — in your ability to try new and scary things, to work hard, to make sacrifices, to get back up after stumbling, and to learn and grow each day — is a prerequisite for a successful startup.
+What is certain is that a belief in yourself — in your ability to try new and scary things, to work hard, to make sacrifices, to get back up after stumbling, and to learn and grow each day — is a prerequisite for a successful startup.

-Am I willing to Do the Work?
+Am I Willing to Do the Work?

 So, if you’re thinking about starting a full-time business or a side hustle, my advice to you is not to ask yourself if you have what it takes.
 If you’re reading this, you probably do.
 Ask yourself, instead, if you’re ready to do what it takes: